Introduction

 This DSL abstracts above the instrumentation technique to enable developer tooling to support a broad domain of applications while leveraging runtime capabilities as-available without reimplementation.

-With whamm!
+With Whamm

 you can write instrumentation once and support wide domain of apps.